DukeMinty/1600_Final_project/fat32.md

 *FAT* (File Allocation Table) and its later version *FAT32* are some of the oldest and most widely supported file systems ever developed.
 Originally created by Microsoft in the late 1970s and updated throughout the 1990s, FAT32 became the standard for USB drives, memory cards, and devices that needed maximum cross-platform compatibility due to its age.

 FAT32 is known mainly for its simplicity, universal support, and lightweight structure.
-Unlike modern file systems, it does not support advanced security or journaling features, but its broad compatibility makes it ideal for portable storage devices and consumer electronics.
+Its broad compatibility made it ideal for portable storage devices and consumer electronics when it released.
+Unlike modern file systems however, it does not support advanced security or journaling features.

 ---